hungrymedia/wp-multipost/trunk/readme.txt

 == Changelog ==

+= 1.2 =
+* Added tag support so that master post's tags are carried through to sub-blog posts.

 = 1.1 =
 * BUG FIX: Added logic to prevent multi-posts from posting to source blog, resulting in hundreds of duplicate posts.